 If you face any resistance while doing this, you can be sure that you are being triggered by a shadow aspect of your personality.
 Exploring your shadow self can provide invaluable clues about the parts of you that need healing, and is essential if we want to have healthier relationships.

 By gaining awareness about our own “stuff”, we become more conscious of how we may be projecting our insecurities and judgments onto others.
 When we clear our minds and hearts, we open the doorway for more understanding in our interactions.
+And that is arguably the biggest benefit of self-awareness.
+If we actively decide to challenge our own judgments and insecurities, then that can positively influence the happiness in the people around us!”

 This does not imply that we become pushovers and accept bad behavior from others.
 We still have to be discerning about whom we allow into our life, but if they are not causing any harm and staying within the boundaries of ethical behavior, we need to be conscious of any judgments that we have about them.